Shide (monk)

 Shide (拾得 (Shídé, Shih-Te, Pick-up or Foundling), fl.
-9th century) was a Tang Dynasty Chinese Buddhist poet at the Guoqing Temple on Mount Tiantai on the East China Sea coast; roughly contemporary with Hanshan and Fenggan, but younger than both of them.
-As close friends the three of them formed the "Tiantai Trio".
+9th century) was a Tang dynasty Chinese Buddhist poet at the Guoqing Temple on Mount Tiantai on the East China Sea coast; roughly contemporary with Hanshan and Fenggan, but younger than both of them.
+As close friends, the three of them formed the "Tiantai Trio".
 Shide lived as a lay monk, and worked most of his life in the kitchen of Guoqing Temple.

 An apocryphal story relates how Shide received his name: Once, Fenggan was travelling between Guoqing Temple and the village of Tiantai, when at the redstone rock ridge called 'Red Wall' (赤城) he heard some crying.
 He investigated, and found a ten-year-old boy who had been abandoned by his parents; and picked him up and took him back to the temple, where the monks subsequently raised him.

 Shide is referred to as Jittoku in Japanese.

+Iconographically Shide is depicted with a broom, depicting insight and skillful means to remove the appearance of dust from the mundane world.

 Poetry

 Shide wrote a number of poems, 49 of which have survived.
 According to Xiang Chu in his book Cold Mountain Poems and Notes, there are 57 poems attributed to Shide.
-Shide's poems are short; and rarely exceed 10 lines.
-They are typically on a Buddhist subject, and executed in a style reminiscent of Hanshan's.
+Shide's poems are short, and rarely exceed 10 lines.
+They are typically on a Buddhist subject and executed in a style reminiscent of Hanshan's.